henryoier/leetcode/Leetcode Log.md

 243_ShortestWordDistance 2Y
 The fastest way is to record last pos of word1 and word2, when looping calculate the minDist.
 O(n)

+244_ShortestWordDistance 1Y
+Used a map to store each indexes, an optimization is to use two pointers to find the min distance.